-This Is What Winter Olympics Athletes Are Most Excited For In PyeongChang — EXCLUSIVE
+This Is What Athletes Are Most Excited About For The PyeongChang Olympics — EXCLUSIVE

 For the past four years, I have been impatiently waiting for the Winter Olympics to come back.
 Now that the 2018 Olympic Games are finally here, with competitions having begun on Feb.
 8, I can let my excitement loose and giddily spend the next two weeks taking in every second of the competition that I can.
 But while I know what I'm looking forward to (everything), I really wanted to find out what the Winter Olympics athletes themselves are excited for heading into PyeongChang.
 So, over the past few months, I asked every American Winter Olympic athlete I could find what they were looking forward to — and what us viewers should get pumped about as we settle in to cheer them on from home.

 According to some athletes' interviews with Elite Daily, it's all about diving into the competition and proving their skills.
 For others, it's the magnitude of the event as they represent the United States at an event that strives to promote peace and global collaboration.
 No matter what each of their specific reasons are, it's clear that there's plenty to get hyped about as the PyeongChang 2018 Olympics get into full swing — especially for the talented few who will be competing.